 115.311 Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Auditor Overall Determination: Meets Standard Auditor Discussion The Richmond Juvenile Detention Center (RJDC) Prison Rape Elimination Act (PREA) Policy and Procedure Manual spells out the agency's approach to complying with the Federal (PREA) standards.
 The policy prohibits all forms of sexual abuse and sexual harassment and states the facility's zero tolerance for all staff and resident related sexual abuse and sexual harassment.
-The PREA policy manual and the agency's organizational chart reflects the designation of the PREA Compliance Manual provides the required PREA definitions.
-Additionally, the manual outlines the agency's approach to implementing PREA standards as well as the guidelines and procedures for implementing the agency's approach to preventing, detecting and responding to sexual abuse and sexual harassment.
+The PREA policy manual and the agency's organizational chart reflects the designation of the PREA Compliance Manager who also serves to coordinate all PREA compliance efforts.
+The policy manual provides the required PREA definitions.
+Additionally, the manual outlines the agency's approach to implementing PREA standards as well as the guidelines and procedures for implementing the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment.
 It also addresses Conduct and Performance, contains prohibited behaviors for staff, and includes sanctions for employees and youth who have participated in the prohibited behaviors.
 The PREA Compliance Manager, who is the Assistant Superintendent for Programs, serves as both the Compliance Manager and the Coordinator for PREA, confirmed to the auditor that they have sufficient time and authority to develop, implement and oversee agency efforts to comply with the PREA standards.
 Because the agency has only one juvenile facility, the PREA Compliance Manager serves to ensure compliance with the Federal standards by managing and providing oversight of all efforts related to the standards.
 The position is included in the Policy Manual and was verified by the auditor by reviewing both the manual and the organizational chart.
 As the Assistant Superintendent for Programs, the PREA Compliance Manager reports directly to the Superintendent.
-Evidence relied upon to make auditor determination: • RJDC Operations Manual • RJDC Pre-Audit Questionnaire • RJDC Organizational Chart • Interviews with PREA Compliance Manager and Superintendent for Operations
+Evidence relied upon to make auditor determination:

+- RJDC Operations Manual

+- RJDC Pre-Audit Questionnaire

+- RJDC Organizational Chart

+- Interviews with Admin staff PREA Coordinator and Superintendent

 115.312 Contracting with other entities for the confinement of residents Auditor Overall Determination: Meets Standard Auditor Discussion RJDC only operates one facility and does not contract with other entities for the confinement of residents, this standard does not apply.
-Evidence relied upon to make auditor determination: • RJDC Pre-Audit Questionnaire • Interview with PREA Coordinator • Interview with Superintendent
+Evidence relied upon to make auditor determination: RJDC Pre-Audit Questionnaire Interview with PREA Coordinator Interview with Superintendent